dzzdzzdz/idagioMVP/README.md

 My Notes:

 In this version, the MVP, I completed it in one full work day.
-I stuck with React because I was most familiar with it.
+I stuck with React because I was most familiar with this framework, and used semantic-ui-react for style.
 I chose not to use redux because it is such a simple app and the main app component could hold all the state data.
 The biggest difficulty I had was dealing with the "type of each performer" criteria.
 I wanted to finish this task in one day and decided to skip over having a nested array of objects in my state.
 That would require more special handling of data, so for the sake of time I simply left one string field for the performer's name.
 I spent the weekend attempting to complete this task with a full-stack architecture, but I had some difficulties.
 Look at the README in the other github repo for more details.

 ## Usage